-Late last month I took a once in a lifetime trip with some of my favorite people; I hit Paris and Amsterdam with Mike, my sister Jillian and her boyfriend, Thane.
+Late last month I took a once in a lifetime trip with some of my favorite people; I hit Paris and Amsterdam with Mike and my sister Jillian.
 We spent 3 scorching hot weekdays in Paris and then it was time to travel by train to Amsterdam where we ended on the highest note of the trip (pun intended).
 Two amazing capitals of Europe in one week!
 Continue reading “Amsterdam – 5 Things You Can’t Miss”→

 Hungary is a really cool country and there are tons of reasons to visit.
 The capital city of Budapest is a thriving metropolis of approximately 2 million people.
 Hungary itself has a population of 10 million, so 20% of Hungarians live in Budapest and it’s easy to see why.